LinqLover/symbolic-execution-survey/report/report.md

 *Concolic execution* (a portmanteau of "concrete" and "symbolic") is another form of DSE that executes a program in both the concrete and symbolic styles simultaneously [@sen2005cute; @godefroid2008automated].
 Concrete execution maintains a concrete assignment of all variables and is used to direct the control flow and invoke blackboxes.
 Symbolic execution accompanies concrete execution to collect the symbolic constraints for the conditional branches taken.
-Once an execution path has been completed, further paths can be generated by negating single constraints from the collection and generating concrete input values for the next execution.
+Once an execution path has been completed, the executor creates further paths by negating single constraints from the collection and generating concrete input values for their execution.
 As a consequence, the analysis can center around practically relevant execution paths: for example, the concolic execution of a file parser could start with a real sample file and then explore edge cases in the parser for degenerate files by negating constraints [@godefroid2012sage].

 Concolic execution shifts the usage patterns of the SMT solver [@baldoni2018survey, sec.
-2]: the solver is only requested once per execution path to generate constraints, eliminating the context switching overhead of invoking the solver at each conditional instruction.
+2]: the solver is only requested once per execution path to generate constraints, eliminating the context-switching overhead of invoking the solver at each conditional instruction.
 If the solver is unable to find a solution for a constraint set, symbolic execution can skip some execution paths instead of inevitably aborting\ [@cadar2013symbolic, sec.
 3].
 In practice, concolic execution is implemented by instrumenting the program to collect constraints and running the instrumented program offline in the regular OS or VM [@sen2007concolic; @poeplau2020symbolic].
 This also improves performance and reduces implementation costs by avoiding the indirection of a separate interpreter.

-However, neither EGT nor concolic execution uncover conditional branches inside blackboxes.
+However, neither EGT nor concolic execution uncovers conditional branches inside blackboxes.
 To improve the coverage of programs that interact with blackboxes, programmers can alternatively specify memory models (see \cref{memory-models}).

 ### Static Symbolic Execution

 *Static symbolic execution* (SSE) addresses the path explosion problem by deriving a static transformation of program parts instead of executing them [@avgerinos2014enhancing; @baldoni2018survey].
 SSE uses *function summary* and *loop summary* techniques to translate a function or a group of instructions, respectively, into an equivalent conditional symbolic expression (corresponding to a mathematical piecewise-defined function).
-For example, *compositional symbolic execution* analyzes individual program parts in isolation by treating each function call as a new symbolic expression and translates them into pairs of preconditions and postconditions [@yang2019advances, sec.
+For example, *compositional symbolic execution* analyzes individual program parts in isolation by treating each function call as a new symbolic expression and translates them into pairs of preconditions and postconditions\ [@yang2019advances, sec.
 5].
 SSE reduces the cost of executing a program multiple times and deciding or negating many constraint sets but increases the pressure on the SMT solver to handle conditional expressions; however, recent advances in solvers make this a worthwhile shift (see also \cref{constraint-solvers})\ [@avgerinos2014enhancing].
 Two limitations of SSE are that it cannot handle blackboxes and that it cannot follow any control flow patterns beyond basic conditional or loop jumps [@avgerinos2014enhancing].